Thillu Mullu: Legacy

 On the centenary of Indian cinema in April 2013, Forbes India included the performances of Rajinikanth and Thengai Sreenivasan in the film on its list, "25 Greatest Acting Performances of Indian Cinema".
 On 1 July 2013, coinciding with International Joke Day, actors and writers of comedy were asked to name their favourite film.
 Comedian and film critic Bosskey named Thillu Mullu as his favourite comedy film, stating: "Thengaai Srinivasan is my all-time favourite. [..] and the interview scene in Thillu Mullu can enliven any boring day".

 Remake

-Thillu Mullu was remade in 2013 with the same title.
-The remake was directed by Badri and starred Shiva playing Rajinikanth's character and Prakash Raj playing Srinivasan's character.
+Thillu Mullu was remade in 2013 with the same title, directed by Badri.
 It featured re-worked versions of the title song and "Raagangal Pathinaaru".
-The remake was a box-office failure.
 In an interview with IndiaGlitz in 2016, Visu expressed dissatisfaction with the remake.